 Choosing between the sedan and hatch can seem difficult, but it’s actually a no-brainer as far as we’re concerned.
 In the sedan there is 408 litres of cargo volume.
 Against the hatch’s 308 litres it doesn’t look good for the hatch, but in the hatch you have the convenience of folding down the rear seats to open up a huge wagon-like space.
 In the sedan the rear seats can be folded down but there is a only small hole to poke through long objects.
 If it were our money we’d be going for the hatch.
 Objects tend to roll right to the front of the sedan boot as well, which can be annoying to have to reach right in every time.

 Then we get to the other part of practicality.
 Mazda, like many carmakers, decided to go with a space-saver spare wheel.
-Coincidentally for us, this presented a interesting and rather ironic problem.
-You see, the full size wheel doesn’t actually fit in the well under the boot floor where the space-save goes.
-So this means if you get a flat, you will have to throw most of your shopping in the bin to make room for the flat full-size spare.
+Coincidentally for us, this presented an interesting and rather ironic problem.
+You see, the full-size wheel doesn’t actually fit in the well under the boot floor where the space-save goes.
+So this means if you get a flat, you will have to throw most of your shopping in the bin to make room for the flat full-size wheel.
 Luckily, we weren’t doing the weekly shopping and weren’t hauling four passengers during our flat.